BenjaminSiskoo/nSide/README.txt

    Added preliminary support for NES 2.0.
 This allows submappers to influence purification of Konami VRC games, distinguish between IREM-HOLYDIVER and JALECO-JF-16 (Cosmo Carrier), among other things.

+No version of nSide will be called "v010" until the Famicom emulator has proper sprite priority evaluation.